C.S. Lewis Oxford Tour Route

 49 St. Giles

-The Eagle and Child is the Oxford pub where the Inklings meet every week from 1939.
+The Eagle and Child is the pub where the Inklings meet every week from 1939.
 In 1962, they move to Lamb & Flag on the other side of the street.

 Lamb & Flag